trustbit/exercises/transport-tycoon/README.md

 # Transport Tycoon Solutions

+These are solutions for [Transport Tycoon Exercises](https://github.com/Softwarepark/exercises/blob/master/transport-tycoon.md)

 Contributing your solutions will help the community a lot.
-It is the way for the others to discover new languages and new programming patterns.
+It is a way for the others to discover new languages and new programming patterns.
+It is a way for all of us to learn together.

-Feel free to link your solutions to this Readme by sending in a Pull Request.
+Feel free to link your solutions to this Readme by sending in a Pull Request! ❤️

 **Discussions** about the solutions are located in [Discord](https://discord.gg/jHGbUwxDgv).
 Feel free to drop by and ask questions, if you are stuck.